FM Towns Marty

-The FM Towns Marty is a fifth-generation home video game console released in 1993 by Fujitsu, exclusively for the Japanese market.
-It is often claimed to be the first 32-bit CD-based home video game system, although it has a 16-bit data bus, just like the earlier Commodore CDTV and Sega CD, which both have Motorola 68000 processors that are similar internally 16/32-bit, but with a 16-bit data bus.
-The console came complete with a built in CD-ROM drive and disk drive.
+The FM Towns Marty is a home video game console released in 1993 by Fujitsu, exclusively for the Japanese market.
+It uses the AMD 386SX, a CPU that is internally 32-bit but with a 16-bit data bus.
+The console comes with a built-in CD-ROM drive and disk drive.
 It was based on the earlier FM Towns computer system Fujitsu had released in 1989.
 The Marty was backward-compatible with older FM Towns games.